Dre Campbell Farm

 Takeaway

-When it comes to tackling anthracnose, our best bet is to go back to basics and use natural remedies to get rid of it.
+When it comes to tackling anthracnose, our best bet is to go back to basics and use natural remedies to help get rid of it.

 Keep a close eye on your plants and make sure you’re taking the necessary steps to prevent it, such as avoiding overcrowded planting beds.